act3-ace/CoRL/README.md

 ## How to build the Docker containers

-The following project support development via Docker containers in VSCode and on the DoD HPC.
+The following project support development via Docker containers in VSCode.
 This is not strictly required but does provide the mode conveniet way to get started. ***Note:*** fuller documentation is available in the documentation folder or online docs.

 - ***Setup the user env file:*** in code directory run the following script  --> `./scripts/setup_env_docker.sh`
 - ***Build the Docker containers using compose:*** run the following command --> `docker-compose build`